 Yakuza films were a quite popular genre in Japan, the real world crime syndicates stories made for cinematic treatment and popular appeal as the gangs and resultant films were essentially a modern evolution of samurai lore (code of bushido and all: hot tea and sharp blades, solemnity before slaughter).
 The script had started a bidding war that ended with a $300,000 sale, a high for the day, and director Pollack was fresh off three hits—They Shoot Horses Don’t They?, Jeremiah Johnson and The Way We Were. $5,000,000 went into production, with location filming in Tokyo, Osaka and Kyoto.
 The movie-makers thought they had the makings of a crossover hit, yet critical reaction was ‘meh’ and the film failed to find crowds.

 Deliberately paced, it takes a while to get going, but the actors are good and the action, when it comes, is exciting.
-Mitchum at 56 looks Jack D. & Chesterfield-weathered by life but still tight-wired for a rumble.
+At 56, Mitchum looks Jack D. & Chesterfield-weathered by life, but still tight-wired for a rumble.
 Flanked by The Friends Of Eddie Coyle and Farewell, My Lovely, this was one of his better late-career efforts: he pretty much phoned it in afterwards.
 A brooding Takakura (over 200 credits) contrasts with more enlivened work from likable supporting players Richard Jordan and Cristina Kokubo.

 On one hand, it holds you, thanks to the offbeat (to non-Japanese) milieu, the mostly compelling cast and the explosive bursts of vivid action.
-Counter-balance take is the feeling— or lack of it—generated by the anchor-weight solemnity of the honor & ritual jazz.
-When you strip away the cosmetic applique (here it’s excessive politeness, full-body tattoos and really cool swords) and the pedantic rules, it’s just a different strain of the worldwide habit men have spent centuries polishing: cover your crimes with layers of B.S.
+Counter-balance take is the feeling—or lack of it—generated by the anchor-weight solemnity of the honor & ritual jazz.
+When you strip away the cosmetic applique (here it’s excessive politeness, full-body tattoos and really cool swords) and the pedantic rules, it’s just a different strain of the worldwide habit men have spent centuries polishing: cover your crimes with layers of bull.
 Yakuza, Cosa Nostra, Skull & Bones, gang-bangers, religious charlatans/maniacs, politicians/pedophiles—the meretricious excuses for looting are all the same, only the clothes and locales are different.
 Wait, is that a koi-head in my futon?

 * Estimates of Yakuza numbers in the 1960s indicate they may have boasted 184,000 rank and file.
 Speaking of honor, Paul Schrader took full script credit from his brother, then pillaged him later for Mishima: A Life In Four Chapters.
 They never spoke again.
 As for talking, Mitchum, never shy about saying (or not saying) whatever the hell he felt like, started the production visit off with a Tokyo press conference, nonchalantly offering “Remember Pearl Harbor.”